“What is a Soil Gas Sample?”

 Building overpressure involves using a building’s heating, venting, and air conditioning (HVAC) systems or a new system to maintain positive pressure in a building relative to the pressure beneath the building floor.
 This method is typically used for commercial buildings and can be inexpensive for buildings where the HVAC system maintains a positive pressure.

-We wrapped up our conversation of active VIM methods and turned to the question of how VIM might impact her property.
+We wrapped up our conversation about active vapor intrusion mitigation (VIM) methods and turned to the question of how VIM might impact her property.
 I told my client that VIM at the neighbor’s property means her property won’t be exposed to soil vapor contamination from her neighbor’s property.
-I let her know that as long as VIM is underway, the state and local environmental health agencies will oversee operation, and that VIM will operate until cleanup goals for her neighbor’s property are reached.
+I let her know that as long as VIM is underway, the state and local environmental health agencies will oversee the operation and that VIM will operate until cleanup goals for her neighbor’s property are reached.
 It was good news for my client.

 We have over 35 years of experience providing solutions for environmental challenges including vapor intrusion mitigation.
 Can we help you?
 Please click the button below for a free consultation.